Fjf/Allen/readme.md

 * ROOT can be enabled to generate monitoring plots using `-DUSE_ROOT=ON`
 * If more verbose build output from the CUDA toolchain is desired, specify `-DCUDA_VERBOSE_BUILD=ON`
 * If multiple versions of CUDA are installed and CUDA 10.0 is not the default, it can be specified using: `-DCMAKE_CUDA_COMPILER=/usr/local/cuda-10.0/bin/nvcc`
-* The MC validation is standalone, it was written by Manuel Schiller, Rainer Schwemmer, Daniel Cámpora and Dorothea vom Bruch.

 How to run it
 -------------

 Some binary input files are included with the project for testing.
-A run of the program with no arguments will let you know the basic options:
+A run of the program with the help option `-h` will let you know the basic options:

-    Usage: ./Allen
+    Usage: ./Allen -h
-    -f {folder containing directories with raw bank binaries for every sub-detector}
-    -b {folder containing .bin files with muon common hits}
+    -f, --folder {folder containing data directories}=../input/minbias/
+     -g, --geometry {folder containing detector configuration}=../input/detector_configuration/down/
-    --mdf {use MDF files as input instead of binary files}
+    --mdf {comma-separated list of MDF files to use as input}
-    -g {folder containing detector configuration}
-    -d {folder containing .bin files with MC truth information}
-    -n {number of events to process}=0 (all)
+    --mep {comma-separated list of MEP files to use as input}
+    --transpose-mep {Transpose MEPs instead of decoding from MEP layout directly}=0 (don't transpose) --configuration {path to json file containing values of configurable algorithm constants}=../configuration/constants/default.json
+    --print-status {show status of buffer and socket}=0 --print-config {show current algorithm configuration}=0
+    --write-configuration {write current algorithm configuration to file}=0 -n, --number-of-events {number of events to process}=0 (all) -s, --number-of-slices {number of input slices to allocate}=0 (one more than the number of threads) --events-per-slice {number of events per slice}=1000
-    -o {offset of events from which to start}=0 (beginning) -t {number of threads / streams}=1
+    -t, --threads {number of threads / streams}=1
-    -r {number of repetitions per thread / stream}=1 -c {run checkers}=0
+    -r, --repetitions {number of repetitions per thread / stream}=1 -c, --validate {run validation / checkers}=1
-    -m {reserve Megabytes}=1024
-    -v {verbosity}=3 (info)
+    -m, --memory {memory to reserve per thread / stream (megabytes)}=1024 -v, --verbosity {verbosity [0-5]}=3 (info)
-    -p {print memory usage}=0
+    -p, --print-memory {print memory usage}=0
-    -a {run only data preparation algorithms: decoding, clustering, sorting}=0
+    -i, --import-tracks {import forward tracks dumped from Brunel}
+    --cpu-offload {offload part of the computation to CPU}=1 --output-file {Write selected event to output file}
+    --device {select device to use}=0
+    --non-stop {Runs the program indefinitely}=0
+    --with-mpi {Read events with MPI}
+    --mpi-window-size {Size of MPI sliding window}=4
+    --mpi-number-of-slices {Number of MPI network slices}=6
+    -h {show this help}

 Here are some example run options: